h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 * The now-unused Request and Response Authenticator fields have been repurposed to carry an opaque Token which identifies requests and responses,

+* The Identifier field is no longer used, and has been replaced by the Token field,

 * The Message-Authenticator attribute ({{RFC3579}} Section 3.2) is not sent in any packet, and if received is ignored,

 * Attributes such as User-Password, Tunnel-Password, and MS-MPPE keys are sent encoded as "text" ({{RFC8044}} Section 3.4) or "octets" ({{RFC8044}} Section 3.5), without the previous MD5-based obfuscation.
 This obfuscation is no longer necessary, as the data is secured and kept private through the use of TLS.